brokenhandsio/SteamPress/README.md

 * When the admin user is created when first accessing the login screen, sometimes two are created so you need to use the first password displayed.
 You can then delete the second Admin user in the Admin pane.
 * Despite me being a big believer in TDD and it saving me on many occasions, I neglected to actually write any tests for this.
 So despite the fact that I have been tripped up due to no tests, I haven't written the unit tests yet, mainly because this started out as a Spike to see how easy it would be.
 They will definitely be coming soon!
-* There is no 'remember me' logic when logging in yet, which means you will only be logged in for an hour until your session times out.
-Please remember this when writing long posts!

 # Roadmap